John Richard Carrigan

 - Best Lawyers in America (Labor and Employment Law)

-- "Top 50 Super Lawyers" in Alabama in the first issue of Alabama Super Lawyers
+- "Top 50 Super Lawyers" in Alabama in the first issue of Alabama Super Lawyers and included in all subsequent issues

 - AV rating by Martindale-Hubbell